-Service members and their families can use Space-Available flights – formally known as Military Airlift Command or MAC flights – to travel around the country and world at little to no cost.
+Service members and their families can use Space-Available flights – formally known as Military Airlift Command or MAC flights – to travel around the country and world at little or no cost.
 Though sometimes unpredictable, military flights are perfect for families with flexible plans and limited travel budgets.
 With the right planning and documentation, Space-A travel can be the best way to take a trip with your family.

 Space-A Tips and Tricks